krmorehead/simple_model_manager/docs/ai_markdown/deployment.md

 - Production image copies only necessary files and dependencies.
 - Environment variables for Flask and model configuration are set in the image.
 - Placeholder for model download (customize as needed).
 - Healthcheck added for `/health` endpoint.

+## Environment-Specific Configuration
+- Supports loading environment variables from a `.env` file using `python-dotenv`.
+- See `.env.example` for all supported variables.

+## CI/CD Pipeline
+- Recommended: Use GitHub Actions for automated testing and deployment.